mlr-org/mlr3book/README.md

 * How do I convert `svg` to `pdf`?
   - Use Inkscape, `rsvg-convert`, `convert` (ImageMagic) or any tool you like.
 * How do I convert `pdf` to `svg`?
-  - Use Inkscape which allows you to also remove unwanted parts of the `pdf`
+  - Use Inkscape which allows you to also remove unwanted parts of the `pdf`.
 * Do not use screenshots!
   - *Google Slides* allows `svg` export.
   - *PDF* can be converted to `svg` and you can even cut parts.